RUSSIA: Prosecutions for public evangelism and public meetings for worship

 Public space where it is not clear whether the public exercise of freedom of religion or belief is freely permitted and the prohibited remain unspecified.
 Forum 18 notes – based on Article 20.2 cases brought in 2014 - that these include rented cafés, cinemas, houses of culture, the street, a playground and a public square.
 In one case a prosecution was brought for a meeting in a private home.

 So it is still unclear how far the amendments will enable the public exercise of freedom of religion or belief.
-Aleksandr Verkhovsky, Director of the SOVA Centre, commented that "it's still an issue" for groups such as the Baptists and Jehovah's Witnesses "while some things will move more smoothly now".
-However, "law enforcement still has a wide choice for interpretation" of the law, he noted to Forum 18 on 25 February.
+Aleksandr Verkhovsky, Director of the SOVA Center, commented that "it's still an issue" for groups such as the Baptists and Jehovah's Witnesses "while some things will move more smoothly now".
+However, "officials still have a wide choice for interpretation" of the law, he noted to Forum 18 on 25 February.

-This lack of clear definition feeds into a further problem – that of misapplication of the law by law enforcement officials who interpret the requirement for prior notification as a requirement for permission from the authorities.
-In two of the cases outlined below, law enforcement officials demanded to see "permission" for the events to be held, despite permission not being a legal requirement.
+This lack of clear definition feeds into a further problem – that of misapplication of the law by officials who interpret the requirement for prior notification as a requirement for permission from the authorities.
+In two of the cases outlined below, officials demanded to see "permission" for the events to be held, despite permission not being a legal requirement.